 Our business and affairs are managed under the direction of our board of directors.
-Our board of directors currently consists of nine directors.
-Following the completion of this offering, we expect our board of directors to initially consist of nine directors.
+Our board of directors consists of nine directors.

-Our amended and restated certificate of incorporation will provide that, subject to the right of holders of any series of preferred stock, our board of directors will be divided into three classes of directors, with the classes to be as nearly equal in number as possible, and with the directors serving staggered three-year terms, with only one class of directors being elected at each annual meeting of stockholders.
+Our amended and restated certificate of incorporation provides that, subject to the right of holders of any series of preferred stock, our board of directors will be divided into three classes of directors, with the classes to be as nearly equal in number as possible, and with the directors serving staggered three-year terms, with only one class of directors being elected at each annual meeting of stockholders.
 As a result, approximately one-third of our board of directors will be elected each year.
-We expect that, following this offering, our initial Class I directors will be Messrs.
-Ragatz, Herman and Alterman (with their terms expiring at the annual meeting of stockholders to be held in 2020), our initial Class III directors will be Messrs.
-Read, Narang and York (with their terms expiring at the annual meeting of stockholders to be held in 2021) and our initial Class III directors will be Messrs.
+Our initial Class I directors are Messrs.
+Ragatz, Herman and Alterman (with their terms expiring at the annual meeting of stockholders to be held in 2020), our initial Class II directors are Messrs.
+Read, Narang and York (with their terms expiring at the annual meeting of stockholders to be held in 2021) and our initial Class III directors are Messrs.
 Lindberg, Matthews and Eisen (with their terms expiring at the annual meeting of stockholders to be held in 2022).

-Our amended and restated certificate of incorporation and amended and restated bylaws will provide that, subject to any rights of holders of preferred stock to elect additional directors under specified circumstances, the number of directors will be fixed from time to time exclusively pursuant to a resolution adopted by the board of directors; however, if at any time the H&F Investor owns at least 40% in voting power of the stock of our Company entitled to vote generally in the election of directors, the stockholders may also fix the number of directors pursuant to a resolution adopted by the stockholders.
-Subject to certain exceptions described below with respect to the amended and restated stockholders agreement we intend to enter into, newly created director positions resulting from an increase in size of the board of directors and vacancies may be filled by our board of directors or our stockholders; provided, however, that at any time with the H&F Investor beneficially owns less than 40% in voting power of the stock of our company entitled to vote generally in the election of directors, such vacancies shall be filled by our board of directors (and not by the stockholders).
+Our amended and restated certificate of incorporation and amended and restated bylaws provide that, subject to any rights of holders of preferred stock to elect additional directors under specified circumstances, the number of directors will be fixed from time to time exclusively pursuant to a resolution adopted by the board of directors; however, if at any time the H&F Investor owns at least 40% in voting power of the stock of our Company entitled to vote generally in the election of directors, the stockholders may also fix the number of directors pursuant to a resolution adopted by the stockholders.
+Subject to certain exceptions described below with respect to the amended and restated stockholders agreement we entered into in June 2019, newly created director positions resulting from an increase in size of the board of directors and vacancies may be filled by our board of directors or our stockholders; provided, however, that at any time when the H&F Investor beneficially owns less than 40% in voting power of the stock of our company entitled to vote generally in the election of directors, such vacancies shall be filled by our board of directors (and not by the stockholders).